Automated Debit Card Fraud Detection Program

-If fraudulent debit card use is suspected, you may be called to validate the legitimacy of your transactions.
-Your participation in responding to our call is critical to prevent potential risk and avoid restrictions we may place on the use of your debit card.
+If fraudulent debit card use is suspected, you may be called or texted to validate the legitimacy of your transactions.
+Your participation in responding to our call or text is critical to prevent potential risk and avoid restrictions we may place on the use of your debit card.

 - Our automated call center will ask you to verify recent transaction activity on your card

 - You'll be asked to verify your identity and provide your 5-digit ZIP code